SLAPaper/sd-webui-sdxl-latent-tweaking/README.md

 ## For SD1.5

 According to [sd-webui-diffusion-cg](https://github.com/Haoming02/sd-webui-diffusion-cg?tab=readme-ov-file#stable-diffusion-structures), SD1.5's 4 channels are: Negative Black, Negative Magenta, Cyan, Yellow, so if you want to tweak color, you have to select both `Color` and `Pattern` to get correct results.

+## New option for Hires Fix

+If you find hires fix shifting the color off, you may disable the tweakings when hires fix is activated by checking `Disable When HR Fix`.